Leah1977/LSH_Electricians_MS1/README.md

 Essentials will include

-*	Call out
+*	Callout
 *	Emergency
 *	Insurance
 *	Guarantee
-*   A form for request call backs and quotes
+*   A form for request callbacks and quotes
 *   A gallery page to display work
 *   Contact details